amith-kadavigere/DevOps-Project/README.md

 * K8S could be secured using self signed certs, SSL/TLS through Cert Authority like LetsEncrypt.

 #### Efficiency
 * Containers consume less resources than VMs.
-Alpine images for example consume as less as 5MB while feature rich RHEL/Ubuntu images may take upto 600MB.
+Alpine images for example consume as less as 5MB while feature rich RHEL/Ubuntu images may take upwards of 600MB while providing more flexibility and features.

 #### Platform agnostic
 * Kubernetes is the same everywhere.
-Organizations looking to increase their DevOps workforce need only to look for K8S expertise as Engineers knowledgable in K8S could implement it on multiple cloud platforms.
+Organizations looking to increase their DevOps workforce need only to look for K8S expertise as Engineers knowledgable in K8S could implement it on multiple cloud platforms as well as on Hybrid and on-prem.

 #### Extensibility
 * As Kubernetes adoption has gained traction and the platform has matured over the years, there is extensive contributions through community and Managed solution options.